 Learn to manage your emotions, stop self-sabotage, and build a life worth living.

-Available in FL, TX, & CO
+Online appointments in FL, TX, & CO

 You're frustrated with yourself.
 You keep doing things you regret.
 Sometimes you're self-destructive, other times you lash out.

 It's like you're in the passenger seat and someone else is driving.
 You keep acting in ways you're ashamed of even though you're trying to do better.
 You know that what you're doing is making things worse - but you can't stop yourself.

 You feel empty inside almost all the time, and you keep trying to fix it, or distract yourself.
 Just existing feels intolerable.

 You've tried everything you can think of to fill the void, but nothing seems to work.
 You start to worry you'll always be like this - different, lonely, empty.
 You want things to be different, but you don't know how.

 Click the "contact" button above to schedule a consultation.

 Hi!
 I'm Catherine.
 I help people learn to manage overwhelming emotions and stop self-stabotage so they can start building meaningful, enjoyable lives.

 You deserve to feel whole and complete.

 To learn more about me, my education, and training, click here.